LimePoint/opschain-docs/docs/operations/opschain_ldap.md

+---
+sidebar_position: 4
+description: Configure OpsChain's LDAP cache and learn how to connect OpsChain to an external LDAP/AD for user authentication and authorisation.
+---

 # OpsChain LDAP

 OpsChain can utilise an LDAP database for user authorisation and authentication.
 After following this guide you should know how to: